peteroupc/peteroupc.github.io/randomfunc.md

 ----------------

 The underlying RNG can be other than already described in this section; however, a detailed `RNDINT(maxInclusive)` implementation for other kinds of RNGs is not given here, since they seem to be lesser seen in practice.
-Readers who know of a RNG that is in wide use, returns uniformly distributed numbers, and is other than already described in this section should send me a comment.
+Readers who know of an RNG that is in wide use and is other than already described in this section should send me a comment.

 _**Note:** To generate a random number that's either -1 or 1, the following idiom can be used: `(RNDINT(1) * 2 - 1)`._